a-synchronous/rubico.land/articles/transducers-crash-course-rubico-v1.md

 ) // [1, 9, 25, 36, 49, ...]
 ```

-Due to rubico's polymorphic nature, any transducer not used in a reduce implementation is capable of eager transformations.
+Due to Rubico's polymorphic nature, any transducer not used in a reduce implementation is capable of eager transformations.
 Below is an eager version of the above transformation.

 ```javascript [playground]
 const square = number => number ** 2